doridori/Pilot/README.md

 #Intro

-**Pilot** is an effort to abstract a simple Application Stack from the common approaches to Controller/Presenter (from now on I will just use the word controller to cover all approaches here) based Android application architecture.
+**Pilot** is an effort to abstract a simple Application Stack from the common approaches to Controller/Presenter (from now on I will just use these terms interchangeably) based Android application architecture.
 An aim is to **not** tie any implementations to any specifc controller type or 3rd party dependencies i.e. to be as flexible as possible.
 I often use State-based Presenter (as outlined by [Dynamo](https://github.com/doridori/Dynamo)) but this is by no mean a requirement.

+This is _somewhat like_ a `FragmentManager` for `Views` but it is also much more than that.
+It is Presenter-aware, simple in implementation, has plumbing to handle View creation and stuff out of the box (but can be used to trigger Fragment/Activity transitions also) and has a **queryable** app stack **which can hold scoped data** as well as view-backing-presenters.

 You may read the below and think 'thats what `FragmentManager` is for' or 'I use the Activity backstack for that' and if you find those solutions are working for you thats great.
 I find that there is often cases where these two api concepts either over-complicate or restrict the things I need to do and feel there is a good case for some applications to use an abstracted stack instead.

-In some ways this approach is something like a micro-framework as the application navigation flows through and is handled by it.
+This approach is something like a micro-framework as the application navigation flows through and is handled by it.
 It also is an approach to building apps that makes the problems outlined by the discussed motivations easier to handle but is not a library that has been created to solve a specific individual issue.

 #Quick Usage Examples